svsticky/constipated-koala/MAILCHIMP.md

 TODO: sidekiq monitoring can be found at koala.svsticky.nl/sidekiq (admin only).

 Koala has integration with Mailchimp.
-This integration uses only one list, with are segmented with 4 groups: ALV, MMM, Business and Lectures.
+This integration uses only one list, with are segmented with 5 groups: ALV, MMM, Business, Lectures and Teacher.
 First name, last name and emailadress are synced, as are the alumni and pardon statusses.

 The solution uses activejob with redis and sidekiq to start jobs on in the background.